Gold(I) chloride: Reactions

-At still higher temperatures, around 500 °C, all gold chlorides convert to gold.
+At still higher temperatures, around 500 °C, all gold chlorides convert to gold even under a chlorine atmosphere.
 This conversion is key to the Miller process, which is widely used for the purification of gold.

+In hydrochloric acid, gold(I) chloride dissolves to form the colorless dichloroaurate(I) (AuCl_{2}^{–}) ion.
+At higher pH, this complex hydrolyses to gold(I)-hydroxo complexes and disproportionates to gold and gold(III).
+However, the salts of the dichloroaurate(I) ion, such as the tetrabutylammonium salt, are prepared from the respective tetrachloroaurate(III) ion instead from gold(I) chloride.

 Reaction with potassium bromide yields potassium auric bromide and potassium chloride with separation of metallic gold: